Ch. 17: You, Sir, Have Impeccable Timing

 "So until we talk to Al, we've got to try to play it casual, okay?"
 Amelia said, stepping closer to him.
 She held out her hand as if she wanted to shake hands with him.
 When he reached out to comply, she pulled her hand back a little and hesitated, staring at their two hands.
 He glanced down to see what had caught her attention so intensely.

 Instead of clasping hands with him, she reached out and stroked her fingertips across his palm and down his fingers.
 The action sent a thousand tingles all over.
 He caught her fingers before they left his and held onto them.
 Then, as if it was the most natural thing to do in the world, he reached down and took hold of her other hand, also only by her fingers.
 He looked up at her, and she returned the look.
 When they made eye contact, he smiled at her and began to caress her fingers and palm with his fingertips, occasionally stopping to brush his thumbs over the tops of her hands.
 She smiled and responded in kind.

 Her smile faded into a serious expression when they continued to maintain eye contact.
 The atmosphere around them quickly became saturated with an intense anxiousness; without a word, Arthur leaned in, and they softly kissed one more time.

-"We really should stop doing this, or Al will catch us before we have a chance to tell him," Amelia said in a quiet tone, her eyes dazed and warm.
+stop doing this, or Al will catch us before we have a chance to tell him," Amelia said in a quiet tone, her eyes dazed and warm.
 She let out a small laugh.
 "You're making me regret that we didn't walk slower or stay in that alley longer than we did."
 She let go of his hands just as the door to the dining room opened.